 The Neo 16L is a burly, trail-pocalypse-ready pack, with a thick, yet vented back protector.
 The Airshield errs on the side of protection, so it is more chunky and apparent than it is lightweight or scant.

-The pack comes in 10, 16, and 26L sizes, for $220, $240, and $260 respectively (available at Competitive Cyclist and Wiggle).
+The pack comes in 10, 16, and 26L sizes.
 We tried the 16L.
 Like any good hydration pack, the EVOC has pocketed hip belts.
 Tucked deep inside the left hip belt behind a zipper is a rain cover for the pack.
 On the inside of the pack’s main compartment, there is room for a 3L bladder, and unfortunately, the steep price tag on the Trail Pro doesn’t include one.
 So if you have saved one from a prior hydration pack, it should install without any issues, or EVOC sells their reservoir for $35-40.

 The Trail Pro has a “Brace Link” on each shoulder strap, allowing them to self-adjust to the wearers’ shoulder width for comfort and ergonomics.
 The flagship feature on the Trail Pro 10 though is its lighter spine guard, the Lightshield Plus.
 According to EVOC, the protector is made from water repellent EPP foam and a thermoplastic polyurethane.
 By design, the Lightshield should defend the thoracic and lumbar spine, and the coccyx.
 If only Grandma Dynamite had been wearing one when she was ripping motos at the dunes.
 On top of the spine-saving properties, the Lightshield promotes ventilation and flexibility.

 EVOC Trail Pro Tested